top of page

 Our Physical Therapy Builds Better, Pain-Free Everyday Lives

-Corrective exercises, programmed by our physical therapists, address the root cause of your improper movement patterns, imbalances, and muscle weaknesses your body may be compensating for.
-We apply these techniques with targeted exercises, stretches and functional training to reduce pain, address injury, correct movement patterns, and improve strength, posture, balance, and coordination.
+Our physical therapists design corrective exercise programs to address improper movement patterns, muscle imbalances, and weaknesses.
+We use targeted exercises, stretches, and functional training to reduce pain, prevent injury, and improve strength, posture, balance, and coordination.

-Manual therapy consists of hands-on techniques including massage, soft tissue and joint mobilization, and dry needling.
-They relieve pain, increase range of motion, and reduce soft tissue inflammation.
-Our physical therapists' advanced training in anatomy and pathology helps us improve your muscle and joint strength, mobility, and function – for long-term pain relief and health.
-Learn more about our manual therapy techniques here.
+Our manual therapy includes hands-on techniques such as massage, soft tissue and joint mobilization, and dry needling.
+These methods relieve pain, increase range of motion, and reduce inflammation.
+Our therapists’ advanced training in anatomy and pathology helps improve your muscle and joint strength for long-term health.

 MICHAEL JOHNSON